Tooth Decay and Other Infections

 It is true that you are what you eat.
 Everything you put into your mouth finds its way to other parts of the body.
 The same is true of bacteria, infections, and tooth decay in the mouth.
 When you have tooth decay and infection, that infection can travel throughout your body.
 These infections can vary in intensity and location, and some infections can become very serious, even fatal.

-There are some common areas of the body that can contract infections when you have severe tooth decay and infection in the mouth.
+There are some common areas of the body that can contract infections when you have severe decay and infection in the mouth.
 The most common are bladder, UTI, and kidney infections.
 This is because the infection and decay in the mouth is being filtered through the body every time you eat and drink.
 Infections of the throat can also occur.

 There are some cases when infections can become serious, even fatal.
-Severe tooth decay can lead to sepsis, which is a condition in which the body is riddled with infection.
+Severe decay can lead to sepsis, which is a condition in which the body is riddled with infection.
 Sepsis can be fatal in severe cases.
 Between 2000 and 2008, there were 66,000 people hospitalized for sepsis that started as tooth decay.
 Of those patients, 66 of them died from the infection.

 Do Not Delay Tooth Decay Treatment

-If you have tooth decay that you have been afraid to treat, do not delay any further.
+If you have decay that you have been afraid to treat, do not delay any further.
 Contact us today to schedule an appointment to start treatment.
 Your oral health is directly related to your overall physical health.
 Do not risk your health due to financial concerns or dental anxiety.
 Contact us today.